What is the General Conference of The United Methodist Church?

-The bishops have called a special session of General Conference for Feb.
+The bishops called a special session of General Conference for Feb.
 23-26, 2019 in St. Louis, Missouri, USA to address the unity of the church and the theological impasse related to human sexuality, specifically the church’s ministry with, by and for LGBTQ individuals.
-Delegates will receive the report of the Commission on the Way Forward, which the 2016 General Conference authorized.
-Pending a review by the Judicial Council — the denomination’s highest court – for constitutionality, three plans (submitted as petitions to change the Discipline) will presented in the report.
-The delegates, acting as a single legislative committee, will then discuss and discern which proposal they want to refine.
-The Judicial Council’s rulings are expected in late October.
-Delegates will also consider other petitions considered in harmony with the Council of Bishops’ call for the special session.
-This is only the second special session since the creation of The United Methodist Church in 1968.
+This was only the second special session since the creation of The United Methodist Church in 1968.
 The first one in 1970 dealt with the organization of the new denomination.

 Who attends General Conference?

 Delegates to General Conference are equal numbers of laity and clergy elected by their annual conferences, missionary conferences or other approved autonomous or concordat churches with which The United Methodist Church has a special relationship.
 For example, the Methodist Church in Great Britain sends four voting delegates to each General Conference.
 Each annual conference has at least one clergy and one lay delegate.
 The total number of delegates is between 1,000 and 600.
-General Conference 2016 had 864 as will the special session.
+General Conference 2016 had 864; the 2020 session will have 862.